infra-se/system/ANSIBLE_SCRIPT/README.md

 # [ Description ]
-: Ansible YAML and Script below are used to automatically collect and manage infrastructure OS CI information.
+This Ansible YAML and Script below are used to automatically collect and manage infrastructure OS CI information.

 ## Key Functions: